uyuni-project/uyuni/testsuite/documentation/optional.md

 If you do not want a Registry server, do not define `AUTH_REGISTRY` nor `AUTH_REGISTRY_CREDENTIALS` environment variables before you run the testsuite.
 That's all.

-If you want to specify a registry server to be used when testing Docker, make the `AUTH_REGISTRY` variable contain the URI of the registry server, and place the credentials on that server in the `AUTH_REGISTRY_CREDENTIALS` separated by a vertical bar:
+If you want to specify an authenticated registry server to be used when testing Docker, make the `AUTH_REGISTRY` variable contain the URI of the registry server, and place the credentials on that server in the `AUTH_REGISTRY_CREDENTIALS` separated by a vertical bar: